nightscout/trio-docs/docs/EN/operate/build.md

 The last steps are only relevant if you made any changes to the code:

 - You may see a pop-up asking to stash your changes.
-In that case, name the stashed changes to something that is meaningful to you.
+In that case, name the stashed changes to something meaningful to you.
-- Select “Apply Stash After Operation”.
+- Select “Apply Stash After Operation”
 - Click “Stash and Pull”

 The Open-iAPS code is now updated.
 That was easy, wasn't it?
 If you used the build script that automatically creates your ConfigOverride file, the targets are already signed, and you are ready to build the Open-iAPS app on your phone.

-The next section is only for those who prefer to use the command line interface for `git`.
+The following section is only for those who prefer to use the command line interface for `git`.
 Skip ahead to [Verify Open-iAPS Version](#verify-iaps-version).

 ### Update Open-iAPS with CLI